Palmetto Innovation Center

 5. <title>My Calculator</title>

-The HTML <title> is used to display the title of the browser window.
-The <title>'s value displayed for this page's window title is: "".
+The HTML <title> tag displays the title of the browser window.
+The <title>'s value for this page is: "".

 6. </head>

-This is the head's closing tag.
-It ends all head definitions.
+This is the closing tag for the <head> element, marking the end of all head definitions.

 7. <body>

-The HTML body element is where all information displayed in the browser window is defined.
+The HTML <body> element contains all information displayed in the browser window.

 8. <button type="button">Button Label</button>

-The <button> element creates and HTML button.
-An HTML button is an HTML form element used by the user to trigger events like submitting information to a server.
+The <button> element creates an HTML button.
+An HTML button is used to trigger events, such as submitting information to a server.

-There are two ways of creating an HTML button:
+There are two common ways to create an HTML button:

-1. <input type="button" value="Button Label" /> (the input tag cannot have any child elements so the button's label is defined with the "value=" attribute)
+1. <input type="button" value="Button Label" /> (the input tag cannot have child elements, so the button's label is defined with the value attribute)

-Note: when an HTML element cannot have a child element, like the <input... /> element, the tag is closed using space then /> and not a separate closing tag.
+Note: When an HTML element cannot have a child element, like the <input... /> element, the tag is self-closing, using a space before /> instead of a separate closing tag.

-The button's type="..." attribute lets the browser know how the element should behave.
-There are three behaviors a button can have: button, submit, and reset.
+The button's type="..." attribute informs the browser how the element should behave.
+There are three behavior types a button can have: button, submit, and reset.

 9. </body>

-This is the body's closing tag.
-It ends all body definitions.
+This is the closing tag for the <body> element, marking the end of all body definitions.

 10. </html>